Yoav666s/dnd-wiki/collections/_classes/nornfeld/physician/main.md

 ## Medical Prowess
 Starting at 17th level, when you fail a Wisdom (Medicine) check, you can expend a Medical die to reroll the d20 once, and you must use the new roll.

-## Cheat Death
+## Medical Consistency
-Starting at 20th level, you can use your Medical Attention feature in order to heal a dying creature, without stabilizing it first.
+Starting at 20th level, whenever you roll a 1 on a Medical die, you can reroll the die and you must use the new roll, even if it's another 1.